Do I have to be a geographer to apply for a Society grant?

 I am planning an expedition, do you have any resources that will help me?

+Yes.
 We have a wealth of information, resources, advice and training available to anyone planning overseas fieldwork.
-Expedition teams are strongly advised to contact us at an early stage in their planning to benefit from the expert knowledge available throughout the planning process.
+We strongly advise you to contact us at an early stage to benefit from the expert knowledge available throughout the planning process.
 We maintain a database of projects and expeditions which are being planned each year to help those planning similar ventures, as well as a library of past expedition reports which can be consulted.
 We also organise a series of seminars, workshops and training days, including Explore, the annual expedition and fieldwork planning weekend.